SophiaTEM/EELStoolbox/README.md

 If your data do not contain the ZLP, but all contain the same edge (whose shape doesn't change dramatically, e.g. C-K edge) you can use this edge to align your data using cross-correlation of your spectra.
 This requires a little more adjustements as described in the following.

 ### Step 3 - Background correction:
 Different models to subtract the background from the EELS dataset are available.
-The powerlaw model works best for most high-loss edges, while the polynomial models fit low-loss data best.
+The background is fitted within a small energy window defined close to the onset of the elemental edge (*startBkg* and *endBkg*).
+The powerlaw (*'PL'*) model works best for most high-loss edges, while the polynomial models fit low-loss data best.
 The underlying mathematic equations are summarized in the following together with the respective literature reference.
-Especially for the functions 'Poly1' and 'Poly2' starting parameters and bounds should be provided, otherwise the fitting most likely fails.
+Especially for the functions *'Poly1'* and *'Poly2'* starting parameters (*fitpara*) and bounds (*fitbounds*) should be provided, otherwise the fitting most likely fails.
 Keyword | Equation | Literature reference
 ------------ | ------------- | -------------
 'PL' | A*x^(-r) |